-I am an academic researcher interested in the security and governance of emerging technologies in the life sciences.
-My work focuses on building trust in biology, and covers contemporary and historical understandings of the threat of misuse, bioterrorism and biological weapons.
+I am an academic researcher specializing in the security and governance of emerging technologies in the life sciences.
+Much of my work is focused on synthetic biology, often identified as the area of the life sciences most susceptible to misuse, but I also examine other emerging fields like genome editing, potentially pandemic pathogens and neurobiology.

 Originally trained in human sciences, I switched to sociology for my doctoral work, and spent the first ten years of my career at the London School of Economics and Political Science (LSE), the United Kingdom’s leading social science research university with an unrivalled concentration of social, political, legal and economic expertise.
 In 2012, I joined King’s College London as part of the team establishing the Department of Global Health & Social Medicine, a cutting-edge department carrying out leading research on some of the biggest global health challenges facing the world today.